At Animal Health Services, our team focuses on preventive care to prevent common diseases and disorders from arising in your pets.

 Parasites are a dangerous health threat to both humans and their pets in the Cave Creek area.
 If parasites aren't treated they could threaten the life of your pet, and some could potentially be spread to other people or pets living in your home.
 The parasite prevention products we have available at Animal Health Services can help protect your cat or dog from the common parasites listed:

-Fleas are external parasites that eat the blood of mammals and birds.
+Fleas are external parasites that eat the blood of mammals.
 If they aren't treated, they can spread quickly within your home.

 Ticks are external parasites that feed on the blood of mammals and are responsible for transmitting a range of dangerous illnesses to pets and people.